Motor Neurone Disease (MND)

 No one wants to be given false hope when dealing with a disease like Motor Neurone Disease (MND).
 However, if you have this disease you might like to know about some people who have MND and are stable, improving or recovered.

-The website Healed/Healing PALS shows a number of people who, refusing to accept their disease, sought treatment which has stabilised and even reversed their symptoms.
-They were told they would not survive beyond one or two years and to get their affairs in order.
-They have survived MND and are living for 20-plus years after their diagnosis.
-It is hard to believe, but there they are, alive and well, telling their stories on the internet.
+The Healing ALS website , updated since the 2022 confernce, is a useful resource for MND sufferers to see how some sufferers have been able to stabilise and even reverse their symptoms.
+People who had been told they would not survive beyond one or two years and to get their affairs in order.
+They survived MND and are living for 20-plus years after their diagnosis.
+It is hard to believe, but there they are, for you to read and see, survivors telling their stories.
 Treatment differs for each person, and by necessity includes a wide range of therapies.
-Not simple, easy or rapid, their recoveries are hard-won, but are won nonetheless.
+These are not simple, easy or rapid recoveries, and are hard-won, but won nonetheless.

 Neurologist Dr Richard Bedlack from Duke ALS clinic discusses Alternative and Off Label Treatments (AOTS) and describes trials using these treatments that have merit.

-There is little harm in trying wholistic treatment, but it is easy to think that ‘if it’s natural, it can’t be that strong’ or, ‘Because it’s natural, I can just give it a go myself.’
+With such a diagnosis as ALS, there is little harm in trying wholistic treatment.
+It is easy to think that ‘if it’s natural, it can’t be that strong’ or, ‘Because it’s natural, I can just give it a go myself.’
+For any serious disease, it is important to find a good integrative doctor who can discover why a person has MND.
+It is also important to assess the effectiveness of treatment through targeted testing.
+If a treatment is not found to be effective, another can be tried.

 A long YouTube clip of an ALS symposium: Update 2021 Signs of Progress, Reasons for Hope, is worth the watch.